 In accordance with Government Auditing Standards, we have also issued our report dated September 26, 2022 on our consideration of The Housing Authority of the Town of Ledyard, Connecticut's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+The purpose of that report is to solely describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering The Housing Authority of the Town of Ledyard, Connecticut's internal control over financial reporting and compliance.

-Hoyt, Filippetti & Malashan, LLC

-Groton, Connecticut September 26, 2022
+Hoyt, Filippetti & Malaghan, LLC Groton, Connecticut September 26, 2022

-Our discussion and analysis of The Housing Authority of the Town of Ledyard, Connecticut's (the Authority) financial performance provides an overview of the Authority's financial activities for the year ended December 31, 2020.
-Please review it in conjunction with the Authority's basic financial statements, which begin on page 7.
+Our discussion and analysis of The Housing Authority of the Town of Ledyard, Connecticut's (the Authority) financial performance provides an overview of the Authority's financial activities for the year ended December 31, 2021.
+Please review it in conjunction with the Authority's basic financial statements, which begin on page 8.